Readri205/MS3_Plant_Manager/README.md

 *   ### Design
     *   #### Colour Scheme
         * The main colour is 'Teal' (#008080), designed to provide a light neutral background to highlight a 'Yellow" (#FFFF00) text.
 The colours have been manipulated to lighten or darken them using 'Materialize' CSS properties.
-The various shades of 'Teal' are used to reference the 'greenness' of the plant kingdom.
+The various shades of 'Teal' are used to reference the the plant kingdom.
+        * The main colours, 'Yellow" (#FFFF00)on a 'Teal' (#008080) background, were potentially a concern for the 'colour blind' fraternity.
+Some basic tests with colout blind persons did not present any issues, however the spectrum of colour blindness is vast so there may be some issues with some persons.
+The colour structure is relatively easy to change if there is negative feedback.
     *   #### Typography
         * The site uses the 'Materialize' default font 'Roboto' font is the main font used throughout the whole website.
 'Roboto' is a clean font which is both attractive and appropriate.
     *   #### 'Materialize' Card Structure
         * The 'Materialize' card structure is used to return search results.
 This structures the returns into identifiable components with an image and corresponding details for a return.
 This keeps each return distinct and independent of each other.
         * The user plant and the collections lists are not constructed in 'Materialize' cards but are shown as accordion lists that the user can access to view more details on each item.
     *   #### Imagery
+        * A 'Dark' theme has been intentionally chosen to make it distinct from other numerous 'plant' applications.
+The dark background provides a clear backdrop to highlight the colours and shapes of plants, and also to highlight clearly the information that is provided in the teal 'card' structure.
         * The header contains a carousel designed to be striking and catch the user's attention and to provide some unique image themes.
 To provide some context on larger screens each image has a clear title description sourced from the original image provided by the contributor.
 Note that on some screen sizes the titles can be difficult to read where they blend into the image.
 As the titles are not fundamental to the website information it has been considered 'acceptable'.
-On small screens the image titles are removed, due to space and readability constraints.
          * The background image is of 'Dark plants ...', designed to provide a dark neutral background yet reference the plant kingdom.

             ![alt text](https://images.unsplash.com/photo-1586990684319-40c14d005de9?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1402&q=80)